-Infographics are a great format to make a large amount of data engaging for your audience.
+Infographics are a great format to make a large amount of data engaging for the audience.
 They are a visual way for financial services firms to show stats like current market trends or results from a specific survey in an impactful and visual way.

 eBooks and guides give financial firms an opportunity to focus on a specific white paper-like topic, but provide impactful visuals to showcase supporting data.
 Like white papers, this kind of content provides a way to build thought leadership in the financial services industry.
-Further, by putting your premium content behind a form on a landing page optimized for conversion, you can capture a prospect’s information to begin to build a relationship and send relevant content to them in other ways.
+Further, by putting premium content behind a form on a landing page optimized for conversion, firms can capture a prospect’s information to begin to build a relationship and send relevant content to them in other ways.

 Video is a powerful and increasingly popular content format, with Hubspot research showing video has become the most commonly used format in content marketing above blogs and infographics.
 87% of businesses use video as a marketing tool, and 59% of those who don’t currently use video say they plan to start in 2020 (Weidert Group).
 Leveraging video in your B2B marketing strategy is a valuable and compelling way to showcase data in a way that resonates with your audience.
 Videos are specifically helpful for more difficult financial topics that are easier to understand verbally and visually.